-- 1. the LTIP Plan as set out in the Circular be and is hereby approved; - 2. the Corporation be and is hereby authorized to grant Awards to acquire up to 10% of the issued and outstanding common shares in the capital of the Corporation from time to time in accordance with the terms of the LTIP Plan; and - 3. any one director or officer of the Corporation be and is hereby authorized, for and on behalf of the Corporation, to execute and deliver all documents and do all things as such person may determine to be necessary or advisable to give effect to this resolution, the execution of any such document or the doing of any such other act or thing being conclusive evidence of such determination."
+- 1. the amended and restated LTIP Plan as substantially set forth in the Appendix "B" to the Corporation's Circular be and is hereby renewed and approved; - the form of the LTIP plan may be further amended in order to satisfy the requirements or requests of the TSX Venture Exchange, or at the discretion of the Board of Directors of the Corporation acting in the best interests of the Corporation, subject to the policies of the TSX Venture Exchange, without requiring further approval of the Shareholders of the Corporation; and - 3. any one director or officer of the Corporation be and is hereby authorized, for and on behalf of the Corporation, to execute and deliver all documents and do all things as such person may determine to be necessary or advisable to give effect to this resolution, the execution of any such document or the doing of any such other act or thing being conclusive evidence of such determination."

 The Board recommends a vote "for" the LTIP Plan Resolution.
 In order for the LTIP Plan Resolution to be passed, it must be approved by a majority of the votes cast at the Meeting in respect thereof.
-Unless the shareholder who has given such proxy has directed that the shares be voted "against" the LTIP Plan Resolution, the persons named by management of the

-Corporation in the enclosed form of proxy intend to cast the votes to which the shares represented by such proxy are entitled "for" the LTIP Plan Resolution.
+Unless the Shareholder who has given such proxy has directed that the shares be voted "against" the LTIP Plan Resolution, the persons named by management of the Corporation in the enclosed form of proxy intend to cast the votes to which the shares represented by such proxy are entitled "for" the LTIP Plan Resolution.